 After all, bias, prejudice, peer pressure and close scrutiny of the truth are not new concepts in a jury drama like The Welkin.
 It’s unique framing around a different kind of trial is the most interesting, along with its feminist undertones.
 It triumphs with its criticism of male-led justice, with lines like “Nobody blames God when there’s a woman can be blamed instead” and the women’s strict instructions to clerk Mr Coombes (Philip McGinley).

 It is therefore unfortunate that this idea culminates in a collection of final scenes which – although some of the play’s most intense moments and likely intentional – make what is a promising premise and endeavour rather pointless.

 The Welkin is now playing at the Lyttelton Theatre until 23 May.
 It will be broadcast live in cinemas as part of NT Live on 21 May.

-Disclaimers: I was invited to watch The Welkin for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimers: I was invited to watch The Welkin for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.

 As a mildly deaf theatre critic, I occasionally encounter difficulties when following a production.
 These usually occur when placed in higher up seats in the theatre, and I try to obtain the appropriate hearing technology available to rectify this.
 For this performance, I was situated in the stalls with the theatre’s smart captioning glasses being unavailable.
 I struggled to hear and understand aspects of the play, and this has been reflected in the review.